madisi316/Lecture-12-Demo/README.md

 - Writing a Schedule Down in Our Planners
 - Staying on Task
 - Putting our Phones Away in Our Backpacks

+Tasks Done So Far:
+- Study for Psych Midterm